 To be used only when there are more applications for places than there are places available.

 A child whose Education, Health and Care Plan names the school will be admitted without regard for these criteria.

-- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order. - 2.
+- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
 Priority will next be given to children based on their exceptional medical or social needs or those of their parents. - 3.
-Priority will next be given to children living within the catchment area set out in our map, who are siblings of pupils on roll at this school. - 4.
+Priority will next be given to children living within the catchment area set out in the map below, who are siblings of pupils on roll at this school. - 4.
 Priority will next be given to other children living within the catchment area. - 5.
 Priority will next be given to children living outside the catchment area, who are siblings of pupils on roll at this school. - 6.
 Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 7.
 Priority will next be given to other children.